aircrftdev/myaircrft-codebase-v1-4-2/README.md

-# DASHKIT #
+# MYAIRCRFT FLIGHT DECK #

-Dashkit Theme by Good Themes.
+Myaircrft Flight Deck

 ### Documentation ###

-* Development documentation is available at `src/getting-started.html` (or `dist/getting-started.html` once you've compiled), or visit http://dashkit.goodthemes.co/getting-started.html.
+* Development documentation is available at `src/getting-started.html` (or `dist/getting-started.html` once you've compiled), or visit http://myaircrft.com/getting-started.html.
-* A full list components is available at `src/components.html` (or `dist/components.html` once you've compiled), or visit http://dashkit.goodthemes.co/components.html.
+* A full list components is available at `src/components.html` (or `dist/components.html` once you've compiled), or visit http://myaircrft.com/components.html.

 ### Getting Started ###

-The steps to compile and get started with development are covered in detail in documentation mentioned above, but the summary is:

-- npm install -g gulp-cli
-- npm install
-- gulp
+Read Pre-flight check list.
+Then refrence Lift off and Flight Path guides.

 ### Support ###

-Good Themes is happy to provide support for issues.
-Shoot us an email at support@goodthemes.co and we'll get you squared away.# myfirstrepo
+Good Themes is happy to provide support.
+Shoot us an email at support@gaircrft.com and we'll get you squared away.
+See you'll in the skies! - Chai Forest!